Analyzing Coinbase Global's Unusual Options Activity | Benzinga

 Analyzing Coinbase Global's Unusual Options Activity

-On Wednesday, shares of Coinbase Global (NASDAQ:COIN) saw unusual options activity.
-After the option alert, the stock price moved up to $240.5.
+Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $239.17.

 - Sentiment: BULLISH